Sound familiar? Fear not, friend! We’ve put together an awesome list with fun, easy virtual team building activities for remote teams.

 That’s why virtual team building is so unique.
 But if you spend time creating a thoughtfully designed program, remote team building activities can be super successful!
 Our ideas below don’t require a ton of time or money, but can still serve the purpose of bringing teams together, with staff bonding and fun, plus useful tools for working remotely.

-We at Wild SF are passionate about great virtual team events, and have compiled 20 of our favorite creative virtual team building activities for remote teams.
+We at Kabloom (formerly Wild SF Tours) are passionate about great virtual team events, and have compiled 20 of our favorite creative virtual team building activities for remote teams.
 They’re easy to run, easy on the wallet, and can make for a happier, more productive team!

 Virtual team building can be, well, anything that brings remote teams together, just like if you were working together in an office!
 When done well, fun virtual team building can help build trust and meaningful connection through team bonding, and can help ensure your whole team feels valued and seen.